Artificial intelligence tools for information retrieval, research, and teaching

 Main information sources: Not based on a specific database, but on articles for which the company has access to the full text for information mining.
 Scite has signed agreements with various publishers to obtain access.

 Special features: The tool offers a free browser extension that provides information from anywhere on the web, including the number of citations an article has, their sentiment, and whether the article has been retracted.
+The search results can be formatted as a table.
 Additionally, there is a Zotero plugin and a tool for checking the quality of references in an article.
+Available now also via an app within the ChatGPT interface and/or MCP connection (for subscribers).
+Integrates with LibKey for full text instetutional access.

 Tool link: https://scite.ai/

-Keenious operates by analyzing the text of an article uploaded to the tool via a PDF file or text paste.
+Keenious was created by a company based in Norway. operates by analyzing the text of an article uploaded to the tool via a PDF file or text paste.
 The recommendation is based on term similarity, semantic analysis (based on meaning) of the text, the number of citations, and the publication date (newer and more highly cited articles are prioritized).
 Highlighting a specific part of the text gives it higher priority in the search algorithm.

 Information source: OpenAlex